Eggmansworld/tp-it-guides/README.md

 # TROUBLESHOOTING AND HELP

 # Postgres account modifications

+Postgres Windows Service Account
-- to remove the Postgres service account, do a Windows Search for “Computer Management” and run the app.
-Under “Local Users and Groups/Users”, right click and delete the “postgres” account.
+  - do a Windows Search for “Computer Management” and run the app.
+Expand the “Local Users and Groups” branch and click on "Users".
+    - to delete the account, right click the "postgres" account and select Delete
+    - to change the password, right click and select "Set Password".
+Click on Proceed, and follow on-screen instructions.

   <img width="975" height="73" alt="image" src="https://github.com/user-attachments/assets/0f31046c-421f-4a91-9ed6-319c861ca998" />

+Postgres SuperUser Database Account (the account you use in TPUI settings):
+  - in pgAdmin, connect to the server using your current credentials
+  - In the Object browser, go to Login Roles and expand the branch to view the users
-- to change the password on the Postgres service account, go to the same location as above, right click the postgres user and select "change password".
+    - to change the password, right-click the user (e.g., postgres) and select Properties.
+Enter a new password and click OK.

-- to remove the Postgres database account, uninstall the PostgreSQL app from Windows, or right-click on the database server in pgAdmin and select Delete/Drop.
-You're on your own to recreate your database server.

   <img width="287" height="132" alt="image" src="https://github.com/user-attachments/assets/7f43a277-4d28-441b-8e5b-f16f356bfdc3" />

-- to change the password on the Postgres database account (the one you type into TPUI settings):
-  - Open pgAdmin III
-  - Connect to the server using your current credentials
-  - In the Object browser, go to Login Roles, expand the tree and right-click the user (e.g., postgres) and select Properties
-  - Enter a new password and click OK.

 # Restrict PostgreSQL Access to Localhost Only

-If you followed the above guide to setup Postgres on your computer, restricting access to localhost only is already setup by default, which means the Postgres service will only respond to users and requests on the local computer only.
-This information is only bringing attention to how you would check to ensure the config files are setup properly.
-It would be highly recommended to check this over if you obtained your TeknoParrot setup from another source, such as on a pre-configured hard drive from a dirtbag drive seller.
-In the interest of security and safety, I'm providing this information so you can keep yourself safe.
+If you followed the above guide to setup Postgres on your computer, restricting access to localhost only is already setup by default.
+This means the Postgres service will only respond to local users and communication to and from the local database.
+This information is provided to bring attention on how you would check to ensure the config files are setup correctly.
+It would be highly recommended to check this over if you obtained a pre-configured TeknoParrot setup from another source, such as paying money for a pre-configured hard drive from a dirtbag drive seller.
+In the interest of security, I'm providing this information for your own safety.

 **Step 1: Edit postgresql.conf**
   - Find the postgresql.conf file (usually in C:\Program Files\PostgreSQL\8.3\data\).